 Chateau de Vaudieu Vineyards, Wines, Winemaking

-Chateau de Vaudieu Chateauneuf du Pape is produced with a blend that is usually 80% old vine Grenache, 15% Syrah and 5% Mourvedre.
-The wine comes from vines that are on average 50 years of age.
+The terroir is a mix of clay, sand and stones.
 The grapes are destemmed.
 The wine is aged in a combination of new, French oak barrels and demi muids for 18 months.
 On average, slightly more than 4,000 cases are produced each year.

 Chateau de Vaudieu Le Clos du Belvedere – This is one of the few Southern Rhone Valley wines made from 100% old vine, Grenache Blanc.
 The wine is aged for 6 to 9 months before bottling.
 Close to 160 cases are produced each year.

 Chateau de Vaudieu Les Vieilles Roussanne is made from 100% Roussanne from vines that average 40 years of age.

 When to Drink Chateau de Vaudieu, Anticipated Maturity, Decanting Time

 Chateau de Vaudieu can be enjoyed on the young side.
 But the wine is better wine age.
 Young vintages can be decanted for 1-2 hours.
 This allows the wine to soften and open its perfume.
 Older vintages might need very little decanting, just enough to remove the sediment.